Skip to main content

 Best for Smart Tariffs: Ohme Home Pro (£535)

-The Ohme Home Pro automatically schedules charging at the cheapest rates.
-For ID.4 owners on smart tariffs like Octopus Go, it ensures every charge uses the cheapest electricity available.
+The Ohme Home Pro schedules charging at the cheapest rates automatically.
+For ID.4 owners on tariffs like Octopus Go, every session lands on the cheapest electricity available without intervention.

 Full review →